 Starting in Calabasas, the first stop along the way is the 588-acre King Gillette Ranch situated in the heart of the Malibu Creek Watershed.

-Offering an unblemished view of California’s rich history, the park features Gillette’s historic Spanish Colonial Revival style mansion and other structures that were part of the original landscape, which today provides opportunity for hiking bicycling, photography and picnicking.
+Offering an unblemished view of California’s rich history, the park features Gillette’s historic Spanish Colonial Revival style mansion and other structures that were part of the original landscape, which today provides an opportunity for hiking bicycling, photography and picnicking.

 Just a few miles up the highway, travelers will enter an area known as “The Three Magical Miles” of Mulholland Highway.